Is Cyberstalking a Crime?

 Blank Law, PC Team

-One of the most misunderstood – but also most common – sexual harassment crimes is a violation known as cyber stalking.
+One of the most misunderstood – but also most common – sexual harassment crimes is a violation known as cyberstalking.
 Up to 40% of U.S. adults report that they have been harassed or stalked online.

 With our ever-present electronic devices – smartphones, computers, tablets, iPads – we are all online almost constantly.
 It is how we communicate, through emails, text messages, instant messaging, and on social media.
 With that said, when do online activities become a crime under Michigan or federal law?

-Here, we take a closer look about what cyberstalking is and isnt, what the penalties for violating cyberstalking laws are, and what to do if you are facing actual or false accusations of online stalking.
+Here, we take a closer look at what cyberstalking is and isnt, what the penalties for violating cyberstalking laws are, and what to do if you are facing actual or false accusations of online stalking.

 Online Stalker

-Cyber harassment and cyber stalking are related forms of online abuse that exist on the same spectrum.
+Cyber harassment and cyberstalking are related forms of online abuse that exist on the same spectrum.
 One is unwanted and troubling online conduct, and the other is that same pattern or behavior elevated to a threatening or intimidating degree.

 However, before any discussion of cyberstalking can begin, you must first understand the legal definitions of harassment and stalking in the real world.